IBM-Bluemix-Docs/certificate-manager/access-management.md

 ### Platform access roles
 {: #platform-access-roles}

-You can use either platform access roles or service access roles to define the access role for users in your IBM Cloud account.
+You can use platform access roles to enable users to complete tasks on platform resources, such as creating or deleting insances in your IBM Cloud account.

 <table>
 <caption> Table 1.
 Actions that are mapped to platform access roles</caption>